čtvrtek 11. dubna 2024

 To scale user interface consistently, Microsoft introduces new measuring unit.
 Thanks to Effective Pixels, which brings viewing distance, device type, screen size, resolution and DPI in account, there is a great chance an app will appear to be of same size, no matter what device is used.
 EP goes hand in hand with merging or enhancing simple apps.
 No more primitive Calculator blown-up on a TV!
 The app fused with Unit Converter and got supplemented with useful history.

-To understand EP better, click + symbol to play video
+To understand EP better, click + symbol

 The look is one part.
 Controls is another.
 How to make apps work great both with touch and mouse, both in windowed and tablet modes?
 Controls became less thumb-centric.
 And horizontal panels at the bottom of the screen were completely scrapped.
 Interaction moved to the app itself.
 Among others, by bringing context menus back.
 And thanks to input detection, items are shrank when evoked by a mouse, and higher offset is applied when evoked by a touch.